-Whether you have 50 or 500 employees, whether you operate in the metals industry or in mechanical engineering, in custom production or in mass production, whether you’re doing business in Milwaukee or Malaysia, a modern ERP system for manufacturers has become indispensable to mid-market businesses.
+Whether you have 50 or 500 employees, whether you operate in the metals industry or in mechanical engineering, in custom production or in mass production, whether you’re doing business in Milwaukee or Malaysia, an ERP for manufacturers has become indispensable to mid-market businesses.

 Your manufacturing company doesn’t just want to “remain competitive,” you want to develop and maintain a sustainable and clear competitive advantage over others in your market, to surpass your rivals not just in the products you make but in how you make them and how efficiently and profitably you run your operations.
 It takes a lot to build that competitive advantage: you need to excel at supply chain management/logistics, costing, cost management, data transparency, production optimization, the adoption of new technologies, and much more.
 Ensuring competitive advantage is a dynamic process requiring you to develop “agility.”